About Research Commons

 - Digitisation of items

 We host research from our academic staff, such as journal articles, book chapters, conference papers, working papers and reports.
-University of Waikato academic staff are welcome to submit their work to Research Commons.
-Please see our FAQs for further details on the deposit process.
+University of Waikato academic staff are encouraged to submit their work to Research Commons.
+Please see our Deposit for Staff page for more information.

 We provide access to the University of Waikato's digital Higher Degree and Masters Degree theses.
-University of Waikato Higher Degree and Masters Degree students can deposit a digital copy of their completed thesis using the Research Commons Thesis Deposit Form.
-For more information on how to deposit your thesis see our Digital Thesis Deposit page.
+Students can deposit a digital copy of their completed thesis using the Research Commons Thesis Deposit Form.
+For more information on how to deposit your thesis, see our Digital Thesis Deposit page.

 Research Commons Copyright Policy